Place by the Elms

 Cemeteries — that have Olmstead or Olmsted in their name.

-There are many businesses that include the family name, usually because
+There are many businesses that include the family name, usually based on the owner’s name.

 We attempt to list other websites that include either Olmsted or Olmsted in their URL.
 Included will be business, family, and personal sites.